 We do a one-day seminar the first Saturday after Labor Day each year.
 That’s when we form our groups for the year.
 We’ve found the way we get the most out of the enneagram is to be part of a group of folks applying its wisdom our daily lives.
 If you miss the seminar, no worries.
 There are several after-church, brown-bag, lecture-discussions during the year.

-Early September, 2020 – Enneagram Workshop & Group Formation
+September 12, 2020 – Enneagram Fall Seminar & Group Formation

 We are very fortunate that Robin Camu is part of our community.
 She’s a licensed counselor, and having been immersed in the enneagram for years, has become something of an expert in the field.